jonnyminusx/Synple/README.md

-# JLX11
+# Synple
- A synth based on the book "Creating Synthesizer Plug‐Ins with C++ and JUCE".
+ A very simple subtractive synth.
+Originally based on the book "Creating Synthesizer Plug‐Ins with C++ and JUCE".